Primary

 Innovation & STEAM

 Through our innovation and STEAM (Science, Technology, Engineering, Arts and Mathematics) approach to learning, our girls are developing the skills necessary to prepare them for the future.
-This dynamic approach to learning in Primary provides an opportunity for our students to explore concepts, ask meaningful questions, engage in hands-on learning and think critically about real world problems.
-In our classrooms, learning becomes authentic and engaging and students develop 21st century skills.
+This dynamic approach to learning in Primary provides our students with the opportunity to explore concepts, ask meaningful questions, engage in hands-on learning and think critically about real-world problems.
+In our classrooms, learning becomes authentic and engaging, and students develop 21st-century skills.
 With the completion of the new Innovation Centre, all Primary students will now have the opportunity to experience Science lessons in state-of-the-art Science labs and facilities, unlike any other in Bermuda.

 A look at Primary Life